-- A. All new and improved streets within the Urban Core shall be provided with granite curbs.
+- A) All new and improved STREETS within the URBAN CORE shall be provided with granite curbs.
 When the curb forms one (1) edge of a sidewalk, the granite curbing shall be vertical and five (5) inches by seventeen (17) inches.
-Curbs used to define driveway entrances shall be tapered as per standard Road Cross Section Graphic.
-[Amended 08-11-92 per Planning Board; Public Hearing held 11-28-95 and readopted] - B. Granite slope edge curb shall be installed as specified in Section 609 of the State of New Hampshire Standards for Road and Bridge Construction; minimum cross section of stone to be four by twelve (4 x 12) inches.
+Curbs used to define DRIVEWAY entrances shall be tapered as per standard Road Cross Section Graphic.
+[Amended 08-11-92 per PLANNING BOARD; PUBLIC HEARING held 11-28-95 and readopted] - B) Granite SLOPE edge curb shall be installed as specified in Section 609 of the State of New Hampshire Standards for Road and Bridge Construction; minimum cross section of stone to be four by twelve (4 x 12) inches.

 155-48.
-Private Roads.
+PRIVATE ROADS.

-A. Private roads shall be designed and constructed pursuant to the following criteria:
+A) PRIVATE ROADS shall be designed and constructed pursuant to the following criteria:

+1

-3 and 4 Parcels 5 or more Parcels in R-12, R-20,
+3 and 4 PARCELS 5 or more PARCELS in R-12, R-20,

-R-40, RM-8, RM-10, RM-12, RM-
+R-40, RM-SU, RM-U or

-20 or Nonresidential Districts
+Nonresidential Districts [Amended 03-

+23-10 per Planning Board]

+RIGHT-OF-WAY 30 50

-Right-of-way Width (feet) 30 50
+Width (feet)

 Road Width (feet) 16 24-32

 Base Course 12 inches bank-run gravel 12 inches bank-run gravel (A)

 (A) 6 inches crushed gravel (B)

-1 1⁄2 inch binder and inch topcoat
+$1\frac{1}{2}$ inch binder and inch topcoat (C)

-(C)

 3 foot gravel shoulder (D) (A road

 profile shall be submitted with

-subdivision applications.
+SUBDIVISION applications.
 Said

-profile shall be rendered by a
+profile shall be rendered by a qualified

-qualified registered engineer.)
+REGISTERED ENGINEER.)